zSteinO34/Hacktober-List-2018/CONTRIBUTING.md

-ADD YOUR USERNAME TO THE LIST
+ADD YOUR USERNAME TO THE LIST & index.html <3 Happy Hacktoberfest 2017!

 karate